mitre/cql-translation-service/README.md

 	docker run -d -p 8080:8080 --restart unless-stopped p3000/cql-translation-service:latest # or any official tag

 And you're done.
 No environment variables or further configuration are needed.
-Jedi's may use your existing Kubernetes, Open Shift etc installations as you see fit. :) To build your own image with local changes already built via `mvn package`:
+Jedi's may use your existing Kubernetes, Open Shift etc installations as you see fit. :)

+To build your own image:

-	docker build -t p3000/cql-translation-service:latest . # with your your own repo and tag strings!
+	docker build -t p3000/cql-translation-service:latest . # but use your your own repo and tag strings!

 ## License